Grand Theft Auto V: Initial release

 Many reviewers found the land-based vehicles more responsive and easier to control than in previous games.
-Game Informer Bertz explained that "cars have a proper sense of weight, while retaining the agility necessary for navigating through traffic at high speeds".
-In addition to the vehicle handling, most reviewers noted the shooting mechanics were tighter than they had been in previous games, but Destructoid Sterling felt that in spite of the improvements, auto-aim was "twitchy and unreliable" and cover mechanics "still come off as dated and unwieldy".
+Game Informer explained that "cars have a proper sense of weight, while retaining the agility necessary for navigating through traffic at high speeds".
+In addition to the vehicle handling, most reviewers noted the shooting mechanics were tighter than they had been in previous games, but Destructoid felt that in spite of the improvements, auto-aim was "twitchy and unreliable" and cover mechanics "still come off as dated and unwieldy".
 Some reviewers felt the game solved a persistent problem by adding mid-mission checkpoints.

 The story and characters—particularly Trevor—polarised reviewers.
-Some felt that the narrative was not as well written as previous Rockstar games and cited Grand Theft Auto IV and Red Dead Redemption's plot strengths.
-Others thought that the protagonists' contrasting personalities gave the narrative tighter pacing.
-GamesRadar Hollander Cooper thought the game negated inconsistencies in the story of previous entries, whose single lead protagonists had muddled morality.
-GameSpot Petit considered Trevor, in particular, a "truly horrible, terrifying, psychotic human being—and a terrific character".
-Eurogamer Bramwell found Trevor "shallow and unconvincing", and felt that his eccentricities hurt the narrative and overshadowed Michael and Franklin's character development.
-Joystiq de Matos faulted the protagonists' lack of likability for him, and found the ambivalence between Michael and Trevor a tired plot device as their conflict grew into a "seemingly endless cycle".
-The Escapist Greg Tito had difficulty connecting with the characters' emotions since they acted out of greed with no sense of morality and thus gave players little reason to support them.
+Some found the narrative inferior to previous Rockstar games and cited Grand Theft Auto IV and Red Dead Redemption's plot strengths.
+Others thought the protagonists' contrasting personalities tightened the narrative's pacing.
+GamesRadar thought the game negated the story inconsistencies and muddled morality of previous series entries.
+Trevor was considered a particularly "horrible, terrifying, psychotic human being—and a terrific character" by GameSpot.
+Eurogamer found Trevor "shallow and unconvincing", and that his eccentricities hurt the narrative and overshadowed Michael and Franklin's character development.
+Joystiq faulted the protagonists' perceived lack of likability, as the conflict between Michael and Trevor grew into a "seemingly endless cycle".
+The Escapist had difficulty connecting with the characters' emotions since they acted out of greed with no sense of morality and thus gave players little reason to support them.